-We’ve decided to put two of Marmalade’s employees to the test!
-Alex never had to take her theory test because she passed her test before it was introduced.
-Chloe is still learning to drive, and hasn’t tackled the theory test yet!
+Two of Marmalade’s employees were put to the test to see who would pass their theory test!
+Alex never had to take her theory test because she passed her test before it was introduced in 1996.
+When taking the test, Chloe was still learning to drive, and hadn’t tackled the theory test yet!

-We wanted to know whether it’s the experience of driving, or hitting the textbook, that is best at helping you to pass?
+We wanted to know whether it’s the experience of driving, or hitting the textbook that will see you passing your theory test.
+Who do you think is going to win?

 Before the test